Åråsen Stadion: History

 On 7 April 1967, the grandstand caught fire and the entire structure burned down beyond repair.
 The buildings and stands were subsequently demolished.
 At the same time, the Norwegian Public Roads Administration proposed that the Fetveien road, which runs to the south of the stadium, should be moved to run through the stadium, which would have required the stadium to be moved.
 However, the Public Roads Administration abandoned their plans and a building permit was issued.
-New changing rooms, club house and terraces were completed in September 1968.
+New changing rooms, clubhouse and terraces were completed in September 1968.

-To accommodate increasing interest for the club following good results during the early 1970s, the board approved a new grandstand on the east long side.
-Construction started in late 1973, with the stand covering two-thirds of the length of the pitch, and opened ahead of the 1974 season with capacity for 1,056 spectators.
-The club house was expanded to 200 m2.
+To accommodate increasing interest in the club following good results during the early 1970s, the board approved a new grandstand on the east long side.
+Construction started in late 1973, with the stand covering two-thirds of the length of the pitch, and opened ahead of the 1974 season with a capacity for 1,056 spectators.
+The clubhouse was expanded to 200 m2.
 In 1974, the club won promotion to the First Division, and the new grandstand was extended by 352 seats.
-On the west side, two wooden and steel standing terraces were built.
+On the west side, two wooden and steel-standing terraces were built.
 The expansion was done with help of volunteer work, with 30 to 40 people helping each weekday evening and up to 80 people helping at the weekends.